mytestopia/pipeline-metrics-collector-client/README.md

 # pipeline-metrics-collector-client

-Python-based worker collects data from gitlab API about pepine duration and e2e jobs data and send request to [pipeline-metrics-collector](https://github.com/mytestopia/pipeline-metrics-collector) API
+Python-based worker collects data from gitlab API about pipeline duration and e2e jobs data and send request to [pipeline-metrics-collector](https://github.com/mytestopia/pipeline-metrics-collector) API

 To separate the time of running tests in a job from the time of setting the environment ("up" from "e2e),